-- A password is required for protecting the workbook.
+- A password is required to protect the workbook.

-- The workbook can be fully protected from access or given read-only mode.
+- The workbook can fully protect from access or be given read-only mode.

 - While unprotecting a workbook, a password is not mandatory.
 We can clear the password and then access the workbook.

-- A password is required for opening the workbook if it is fully protected before.
+- A password is required to open the workbook if it is fully protected.

 This is a guide to Unprotect Excel Workbook.
-Here we discuss How to Protect & Unprotect Excel Workbook along with practical examples.
+Here we discuss How to Protect & Unprotect Excel Workbook and practical examples.
 You can also go through our other suggested articles –